JonTDean/JonathanTomDeanDotCom/Kanban/To Do.md

 ## Header

 - [ ] Reduce the size of the Header CTA Text as RMOs default size is insane.
+- [ ] Need to reduce the spacing on the header text as it's too large

 ## Grabber